 The teaching staff should make a concerted effort to develop consistent grading standards and to provide clear, effective feedback.
 Some courses have well-established practices but many do not, and the teaching staff should discuss this issue before grading.
-The “Grading and Feedback” section of the Bok Center’s website offers practical advice for grading exams in large courses with multiple sections.
+The “Getting Feedback” section of the Bok Center’s website offers practical advice for grading exams in large courses with multiple sections.

 Many Gen Ed courses have creative assignments that may be more challenging to grade.
 It is important to develop clear standards so that the teaching staff and the students understand what is being assessed and the criteria for assessing the work.
 The Bok Center staff can assist with developing rubrics for grading these assignments.